mcnultyc/chord-dht-simulation/README.md

 #### Description: Create a Chord cloud overlay network algorithm with convergent hashing using Akka/HTTP-based simulator.
 #### Team: Carlos Antonio McNulty (cmcnul3), Abram Gorgis (agorgi2), Priyan Sureshkumar (psures5), Shyam Patel (spate54)
 This is a course project for CS441 at the University of Illinois at Chicago.
+This project utilizes the open-source [Akka](https://akka.io) toolkit, simplifying the construction of concurrent and distributed applications on the Java Virtual Machine (JVM).

 ## Background